parry-do/React-Flask/README.md

 ### Getting Started
 - Hit run
 - Edit [src/App.jsx](#src/App.jsx) and watch it live update!
 - Edit main.py to change the backend
+- Login must be done through another tab

-By default this runs a development server.
+By default this runs a development server, but that can be changed

+### Development
+The development server is too slow to use in real time, but uses Vite to interpret the React code live, so building a new website is eacy.

 ### Production
+The production server does not support live React instead building static HTML/JS, so is more like a real deployment using gunicorn as a server.

 To run the production server, change the first line in .replit:<br>
 From: `run="bash development.sh"`